Docker

 Stop a container¶

-signal to the container, which allows the container to exit gracefully by waiting for about 10 seconds and if it still does not stop then it sends a SIGKILL
+kill sends a SIGKILL signal to the container, which immediately terminates the container. stop sends a SIGTERM signal to the container, which allows the container to exit gracefully by waiting for about 10 seconds and if it still does not stop then it sends a SIGKILL signal.